Freedom of Information 2023

 In March 2023, the Scottish Government concluded its Access to Information Rights in Scotland consultation and began analysis of the responses.
 With a formal response to the consultation expected from the government later in the year, our opening session will feature a keynote address from the Minister for Parliamentary Business, George Adam MSP, who will provide an update on progress and next steps.

-With public responses to the government's consultation now online, we will be bringing together some of those who responded to hear their views on potential reforms, how they might be affected by their introduction, and how they might prepare for change.
-The panel will also feature organisations that responded to Katy Clark MSP's consultation on a proposed FOI Reform Bill, which closed in March 2023.
+With public responses to the government's consultation now online, we will be bringing together key stakeholders to discuss the impact of potential reforms, how organisations might be affected by their introduction and how they might prepare for change.
+The panel will also feature an input from Katy Clark MSP, whose consultation on a proposed FOI Reform Bill closed in March 2023.

 In this interactive session, you and your team will be battling the FOI clock, and other teams, to produce the best possible response to an FOI request.